September 19, 2025

 Frequently Asked Questions

-Why should I actually switch from Canva for moodboarding?
+Why should I switch from Canva for moodboarding?

 Which moodboarding tool handles team collaboration best?

-Miro wins for large team workshops and brainstorming sessions, while Milanote excels for creative team collaboration.
-Kosmik offers the best balance of AI assistance with real-time collaboration features.
+Miro is the clear winner for large team workshops and brainstorming sessions, handling 8+ people simultaneously without performance issues.
+Milanote excels for creative agency collaboration and client presentations.
+Kosmik offers the best balance of AI assistance with real-time collaboration if your team is research-heavy.

 Can I move my existing Canva boards to other tools?